Frequently Asked Questions

 Please note that RETURNING clients are not required to pay upfront unless making the booking themselves online.

-Local clients may have the option to attend their sessions in person (at the discretion of Purposeful Wellbeing).
+Local clients have the option to attend their sessions in person (at the discretion of Purposeful Wellbeing).
 The private clinic offers ample off-street parking.
 Or you may prefer the flexibility and convenience of attending your sessions online.

-However, if you are a regular client, we will take into consideration any extenuating circumstances which you communicate.
+If you are a regular client, we will take into consideration any extenuating circumstances which you communicate.

 • Yes, absolutely!
 There are only 3 instances where confidentiality may be broken and they are: